Hatch Valley Public Schools

 Hatch Valley Public Schools is a school district headquartered in Hatch, New Mexico.

 In addition to Hatch, the district's area includes Garfield, Placitas, Rincon, Rodey, and Salem.

 History

-In February 2021, during the COVID-19 pandemic in New Mexico, the district decided that, as its students needed to compete in the New Mexico Activities Association, it would need to enact hybrid learning.
+In February 2021, during the COVID-19 pandemic in New Mexico, the district decided that as its students needed to compete in the New Mexico Activities Association, it would need to enact hybrid learning.

-Circa 2022 the W.K.
+Around 2022, the W.K.
 Kellogg Foundation donated $300,000, which the district planned to use to increase its agriculture-based programs.